-- Easy On Your Back: Straw bale gardening is one of the easiest and least physically taxing kinds of gardening there is.
-Once you get your straw bales in place and set up, you don’t even have to bend down to pick your veggies, or pull out any weeds there might be.
+- Easy on Your Back: Straw bale gardening is one of the easiest and least physically taxing kinds of gardening.
+After you get your straw bales in place, you don’t even have to bend down to the ground pick your veggies or pull out any weeds.

 - Garden Anywhere: You can put a straw bale garden anywhere sunny.
-That said, it's not a good idea to put them on any wood you care about, such as a deck, because their constant dampness could cause it to rot.
+That said, it's not a good idea to put bales on any wood you care about, such as a deck, because their constant dampness could cause it to rot.
 But you can garden in a driveway, empty lot, or rooftop, provided the roof can handle the weight.
 The bales hold a lot of water and get heavy.

 - They Work: You can have huge success with growing vegetables in straw bales.
-While you have to stay on top of watering, compared to other container gardens, the bales do retain water pretty well.
-Also, another advantage is that as the bale ages it is turning into compost and providing nutrients that your plants can use.
+Although you have to stay on top of watering, compared to other container gardens, the bales do retain water pretty well.

-- Weeds: Even if you use straw bales, not hay bales unless you suffocate the weeds before you plant your garden, your straw bales will sprout and if left alone will start looking like giant chia pets.
+- Weeds: Even if you use straw bales—not hay bales, unless you suffocate the weeds before you plant your garden—your bales will sprout and if left alone will start looking like giant Chia Pets.
 The good news is that the sprouts are easy to pull out or to trim with scissors.
-You can also get also get some strange weeds growing and even mushrooms and fungus growing in your bales, but they are usually either easy to get rid of, or you can ignore them as most won't harm your plants.
+You may even have mushrooms and fungus growing in your bales.
+They are usually either easy to get rid of or you can ignore them, as most won't harm your plants.

-- End of Season Funk: By the end of the growing season, a straw bale garden can look ragged and pretty funky.
-As the bales compost, they get a little saggy and untidy.
-Also, if you have tall plants like large tomatoes, sometimes the bales can't hold up their weight, and they can start to tip over.
-You can add extra staking, or be sure to grow shorter varieties of tomatoes, or just let them sprawl.
+- Stability: If you have tall plants in them, such as large tomatoes, sometimes the bales can't hold up the plants' weight and start to tip over.
+You can add extra staking, grow shorter varieties of tomatoes, or just let them sprawl.

-- Bales are Heavy: Straw bales are heavy especially when wet.
-If you’re not very strong or have an injury, get some help setting up your straw bale gardens.
+- Bales are Heavy: Straw bales are heavy, especially when wet.
+If you’re not very strong or have an injury, you may need some help setting up your straw bale garden.